Realytics/mount-data-disks/README.md

 - Mount the disks on /data-0, data-1, ... mountpoints
 - Create subdirectories and set permissions on the mountpoints

 ## Usage

 The script `mount-data-disks` is automatically launched at startup (via systemd).
+Indeed, the mount is temporary: nothing is ever written in /etc/fstab.

 You may run the commands `mount-data-disks` and `umount-data-disks` to respectively mount and un-mount the data disks manually.